lloydkevin/hugo-wd/content/post/2007-04-02-moving-wordpress-to-a-different-domain.md

 ---
 No, I'm not moving, not yet anyway.
 But [Lava][1] is.
 She scored a domain name which describes her blog so perfectly, that she couldn't help but nab it up: [**HowISaveMoney.net**][2].
 Now what are the odds that this domain would still be lying around?

-[Lava][1] finally made the big step and &#8220;[moved into her own place][3]&#8220;.
+[Lava][1] finally made the big step and "[moved into her own place][3]".
 Moving domains is always such a hassle, but there are a few things that make the process a little bit easier.
 I was the Administrator during this move and I must say it was a little bit involved, but I think I got it done.

 #### The Domain